RafehSaeed/FSM/README.md

 - Includes unit tests using Jest.
 - Can run manually via run.js

-## Installation : Make sure to run 'npm install' to install the node modules
+## Installation : Make sure to run 'npm install' to install the node modules and have node installed
 - npm install